cloudposse-archives/terraform-aws-ecs-atlantis/README.md

 Atlantis enables GitOps workflows so that teams can collaborate on operations using Pull Requests.

-Under the hood, it is self-hosted `golang` application that listens for `terraform` Pull Request events via webhooks.
+Under the hood, it's a small self-hosted daemon (`#golang`) that listens for Pull Request webhook events from GitHub.

-Using Atlantis, engineers can run `terraform plan` and `terraform apply` using "chat ops" type comments on the Pull Request.
+With Atlantis, engineers can run `terraform plan` and `terraform apply` using "chat ops" type comments on the Pull Request.

 ### Features